rahulrai123/CI-DB-model/README.md

 # CI-DB-model
-This model is key flexible to use with any DB query (CURD operation) in CI.
+This model is key flexible to use with any DB query (CURD operation) in CodeIgniter.